mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 With our complex definition of the predecessor complete, subtraction is trivial.
 Once again we perform an iterative process on a base value, this time that process is `pred`.

 ###Booleans
 Having defined numbers and their manipulations, we will work on booleans.
 Booleans are the values of true and false, or in our syntax, `#t` and `#f`.
-Booleans are quite necessary in expressing conditional statements; hence we will define an `if` function as well.
+Booleans are quite necessary in expressing conditional statements; thus the concomitant `if` function.
 These values will give us great power in their ability to branch results to a function, in a sense constructing piece-wise functions.
-It is by this ability that we are able to form a multitude of recursive definitions, as well as other important forms.
+It is by this ability that we are able to form a multitude of inductive definitions, as well as other important forms.

 <div>
 $$\text{Booleans}$$